📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 • What do you miss about your life before becoming a monk?

-• Where are your family members located and often do you get to see them?
+• Where are your family members located, and how often do you see them?

 • What do you think about other religions?